hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 `0.25                        # RI_CRIT`
 `*******************************************************************************`

+Line 1 indicates whether or not to write VarDiff variables to the output file.

-Line 1 indicates whether or not to use horizontal diffusivity followed by the type ID and value.
+Line 2 indicates whether or not to use horizontal diffusivity followed by the type ID and value.
 1. Constant horizontal diffusivity with specified value (m2/s)
 2. Smagorinsky model with coefficient C (~0.2)
 3. Pielke model with coefficient C (~0.2)

-Line 2 indicates whether or not to use vertical diffusivity.
+Line 3 indicates whether or not to use vertical diffusivity.
-Line 3 indicates the boundary layer model and value (if model requires).
+Line 4 indicates the boundary layer model and value (if model requires).
 1. Vertical diffusivity constant in boundary layer
 2. No boundary layer is identified; Free-air vertical diffusivity used throughout
 3. Troen and Mahrt
 4. Ulke
 5. Shir / Businger,Ayer

-Line 4 indicates the Free-Air model and value (if model requires).
+Line 5 indicates the Free-Air model and value (if model requires).
 1. Vertical diffusivity constant in region above boundary layer (Free-Air).
-2. F(Ri)=Jacobson
+2. F(Ri)=Louis
-3. F(Ri)=Collin
+3. F(Ri)=Stull
-4. F(Ri)=Piedelievre
+4. F(Ri)=Betts
+5. F(Ri)=Hong
+6. F(Ri)=Collins

-Line 5 contains the von Karman constant
+Line 6 contains the von Karman constant
-Line 6 contains the free-air mixing length (m)
+Line 7 contains the free-air mixing length (m)
-Line 7 is the critical Richardson number used in calculating atmospheric stability.
+Line 8 is the critical Richardson number used in calculating atmospheric stability.